-What general principles guide the IHPI CSP at Michigan?
+What general principles guide the NCSP at IHPI at Michigan?

 - A carefully-organized yet flexible curriculum enables scholars to master state-of-the-art research methods and then to apply those methods to their own research interests in any clinical discipline.